MSc and BSc projects at PICE

 1) Observation and modelling of ice flow in the Northeast Greenland Ice Stream (NEGIS)

 Satellite and in-situ observations of surface elevation and velocity at EGRIP inform of the fast ice stream flow.
 In connection to the study of the NEGIS ice stream we plan high resolution surface elevation mapping using drone, rover and GPS stakes.
-We also have developed software (IMGraft) to download satellite data to map the surface velocities.
+We also have developed software (IMGraft) to download satellite data to map the surface velocities, and continuum mechanical flow models to study internal folding and anisotropy in the ice crystals.
 Master projects in relation to this research can contain a mixture of experimental work on ice stream flow and ice flow modelling.

 2) Measuring ice flow from space